-Status Check Status Set to Yes Status Set to No Valid All of the following are true: At least one of the following is true: The policy trusts the CA that issued the certificate.
-The policy does not trust the CA certificate. • The signature is valid. • The signature is invalid. • The issuer is valid. • The issuer is invalid.
-None of the policy's trusted CAs revoked the certificate.
-A trusted CA in the policy revoke certificate. • The current date is between the certificate Valid From and Valid To date.
-The current date is before the cert From date.
-The current date is after the certificate.
+Status Check Status Set to Yes Status Set to No Valid All of the following are true: At least one of the following is true: • The policy trusts the CA that issued the certificate. • The policy does not trust the CA t certificate. • The signature is valid. • The signature is invalid. • The issuer is valid. • The issuer is invalid. • None of the policy's trusted CAs revoked the certificate. • A trusted CA in the policy revoke certificate. • The current date is between the certificate Valid From and Valid To date. • The current date is before the cert From date. • The current date is after the certifi date.
 Invalid signature The certificate's signature cannot be properly validated against the certificate's content.
-The certificate's signature is properly va the certificate's content.
+The certificate's signature is properly val the certificate's content.
 Invalid issuer The issuer CA certificate is not stored in the policy's list of trusted CA certificates.
-The issuer CA certificate is stored in the of trusted CA certificates.
+The issuer CA certificate is stored in th of trusted CA certificates.
 Expired The current date is after the certificate Valid To date.
 The current date is before or on the cer To date.
 Not yet valid The current date is before the certificate Valid From date.
-The current date is after or on the certification from date.
+The current date is after or on the certifier From date.

-Invalid or inconsistent certificate extension; that is, a certificate extension had an invalid value (for example, an incorrect encoding) or some value inconsistent with other extensions.
+Status Check Status Set to Yes Status Set to No Invalid certificate The certificate is not valid.
+At least one of the following is true: Invalid or inconsistent certificate extension; that is, a certificate extension had an invalid value (for example, an incorrect encoding) or some value inconsistent with other extensions.
 The certificate cannot be used for the specified purpose.
 The Basic Constraints path length parameter has been exceeded.
-For more information, see RFC 5280, section ertificate is valid.
-All of the following alid certificate extension.
-The certificate can be used for the specurpose.
-If alid Basic Constraints path length.
-It alid values for Not Before and Not a alid name constraint.
-The root certificate is trusted for the surpose.
-The root certificate accepts the specifie
+For more information, see RFC 5280, section 4.2.1.9.
+The certificate's value for Not Before or Not After is invalid.
+These dates can be encoded as UTCTime or GeneralizedTime For more information, see RFC 5280 section 4.1.2.5.
+The format of the name constraint is not recognized; for example, an email address format of a form not mentioned in RFC 5280, section 4.2.1.10.
+This could be caused by an improper extension or some new feature not currently supported.
+An unsupported name constraint type was encountered.
+OpenSSL currently supports only directory name, DNS name, email, and URI types.
+The root certificate authority is not trusted for the specified purpose.
+The certificate is valid.
+All of the followin Valid certificate extension.
+The certificate can be used for the sp purpose.
+Valid Basic Constraints path length.
+Valid values for Not Before and Not Valid name constraint.
+The root certificate is trusted for the purpose.
+The root certificate accepts the specified of the specifi